open-telemetry/opentelemetry-specification/specification/metrics/api.md

 this callback function needs to be reentrant safe / thread safe or not.

-Note: Unlike [UpDownCounter.Add()](#add-1) which takes the increment/delta value, the callback function reports the cumulative value of the Asynchronous UpDownCounter.
+Note: Unlike [UpDownCounter.Add()](#add-1) which takes the increment/delta value, the callback function reports the current value of the Asynchronous UpDownCounter.
 To determine the reported rate the Asynchronous UpDownCounter is changing, the difference between successive measurements is used.